geoffklee/git2jss/README.rst

 Overview
 --------
-**Question:** *How do you ensure that all changes you scripts in your JAMF JSS are logged, reversible, and match what you have in source control?*
+**Question:** *How do you ensure that all changes to Scripts and ComputerExtensionAttributes in your JAMF JSS are logged, reversible, and match what you have in source control?*

-**Answer:** *Automate it!*
+**Answer:** *Make it zero-effort.*

-Using *Git2jss*, after making changes to JSS scripts in your dev/test environment and pushing them to a Git repository, you can export a tagged copy to your JSS, complete with the Git changelog in the 'Notes' field.
+Using *Git2jss*, after making changes to JSS Scripts or CEAs in your dev/test environment and pushing them to a Git repository, you can export a tagged copy to your JSS, complete with the Git changelog in the 'Notes' field.
 Reverting a change is as easy as exporting the previous tagged version.

 Templating of some important values is also supported, so your scripts automatically contain details of the last change, and where they can be found in source control.

-Passwords are stored in the system keychain.
+Passwords are stored in the system keychain by default.

 Installation / Usage
 --------------------